stakater/mto-docs/content/console/templates.md

 ![templateCrudDrawerInfoAndParameters](../images/templateCrudDrawerInfoAndParameters.png)

-- Name: The template name is a required field.
+- **Name** The template name is a required field.
 Enter a unique and descriptive name for your template.
-- Type: Optionally specify the type of template.
+- **Type** Optionally specify the type of template.
-- Version: Optionally provide a version identifier for the template.
+- **Version** Optionally provide a version identifier for the template.
-- Upload Icon: You can upload a custom icon to visually distinguish your template in the list view.
+- **Upload Icon** You can upload a custom icon to visually distinguish your template in the list view.
 - The Add Template button remains disabled until the required fields (at minimum, the template name and at least one resource) are provided.

 ### Parameters

 This section allows you to define parameters that can be used within your template for customization.

-- Name & Value: Add key-value pairs to parameterize your template.
+- **Name & Value:** Add key-value pairs to parameterize your template.
-- Required Checkbox: Mark parameters as required if they must be provided when the template is instantiated.
+- **Required Checkbox:** Mark parameters as required if they must be provided when the template is instantiated.
-- Add Button: Click to add each parameter to the list.
+- **Add Button:** Click to add each parameter to the list.

 Parameters help make your templates flexible and reusable across different environments.